 I have financial aid, but I owe tuition.
 Do I need a deferment?

-Review our online calendar for specific dates.
-If your financial aid is delayed, the Office of Financial Aid will place a financial aid deferment on your account, temporarily postponing your tuition due date.
-You will receive an email at your official @my.fsu.edu address when your financial aid disburses or if you are granted an automatic deferment.
+If your financial aid is delayed, then the Office of Financial Aid will place a deferment on your account, temporarily postponing your tuition due date.
+You will receive an email at your official @my.fsu.edu address when your financial aid pays or if you are granted an automatic deferment.

-If you applied for financial aid before the beginning of the semester, you may be eligible to apply for a deferment through the Office of Financial Aid during the second week of class.
+If you applied for financial aid before the start of the semester, but were not automatically granted a deferment, then you may be eligible to apply for a deferment by submitting a ticket to Student Business Services.
 Your tuition must be paid in full or deferred by the Tuition Payment Deadline or you will incur late fees and risk schedule cancellation.

 How can I pay for my tuition?